 For many of us, Black Friday conjures up terrifying images of crushing crowds and fighting over TVs.

-put together the ultimate checklist to help you plan your Black Friday sales
+That’s why we’ve put together the ultimate checklist to help you plan your Black Friday sales with confidence.

 Despite this, the public’s appetite for Black Friday deals seems to be declining.
 With fewer people visiting stores and opting to surf for sales online instead, competition is getting fiercer.

 ‘Declining’ might not be the right word.
 What we’re seeing is slow down.
 Where sale increases had been in the double figures, we’re beginning to see that die down.

 There could be many reasons for this, but boredom is the most obvious explanation.

 In the lead-up, shoppers’ inboxes are flooded with emails.
 Every single one of them shouting about not-to-be-missed deals and limited-time offers.
 They’ve heard and seen it all before.

 Shoppers are adapting.
 They’re preparing themselves and approaching Black Friday with specific items in mind.
 42% of shoppers know what they want to purchase, and they’re wise enough to have a rough price in mind.